 [All photos by BUILD LLC]

 At this point in the project, a tremendous amount of work has been accomplished that, for better or worse, will all be invisible at the end of the project.
-This includes the demolition of the existing house, all of those underground utilities, the excavation work for the new home, and the stockpiling of soil for future use.
-Because this work is unseen at completion, all the more reason to review some of these hidden details at this point in the project.
+This includes the demolition of the existing house, all of those new underground utilities, the excavation work for the new home, and the stockpiling of soil for future use.
+Because this work is unseen at completion, this is all the more reason to review some of these hidden details at this point in the project.

 While today’s post covers the specifics of the CSH2014, these challenges and solutions are very typical on projects in and around the Pacific Northwest.
 Anyone who has built or remodeled a house can take comfort in the fact that all of this is behind them.
 The material is also a good primer for anyone looking to remodel or build.
 It’s the real grit of designing and building a home with the tips we’ve gathered from decades of experience.